How Should I Handle an Employee's IVF Disclosure After Hiring for My Maternity Leave?

 Hi,

-The purpose of her hiring is a replacement for you since you are planning for maternity leave.
-It would be tough if she apply for Maternity leave before you resume back.
+The purpose of her hiring is as a replacement for you since you are planning for maternity leave.
+It would be tough if she applied for maternity leave before you resume back.

-You claim that she never disclosed about the IVF treatment she is undergoing.
-There is no need for the candidate to disclose this during interview.
-However just want to ask you, as you know that she is married have you asked any related question towards the same during interview process ?
+You mentioned that she never disclosed the IVF treatment she is undergoing.
+There is no need for the candidate to disclose this during the interview.
+However, I just want to ask you, as you know that she is married, have you asked any related questions about this during the interview process?

 Dinesh Divekar